bmuszkat/Aerolab/README.md

 <h2>Features that I would have liked to do</h2>
   <ul>
-    <li>Filter by category with category links (the products bring that, you know it because you used it in the text filter)</li>
+    <li>Filter by category with category links (the products bring that, i used it in the text filter)</li>
     <li>Redeem history page</li>
     <li>Autocomplete in text filter</li>
     <li>Product Modal with carrousel images (show you the big picture)</li>